tyler-dane/cheatsheets/vim-cheatsheet.md

 gg      # Moves cursor to top of file
 {#}G    # Moves cursor to the given line number
 :{#}    # Moves cursor to the given line number
 %       # When cursor is over a (, [, or {, this finds the matching closing symbol.

+CTRL-b  # Back/up one screen
+CTRL-u  # Back/up 1/2 screen
+CTRL-f  # Forward/down one screen
+CTRL-d  # Forward/down 1/2 screen
 ```

 ### Searching